|Sir Herbert Stewart KCB (June 30, 1843 – February 16, 1885), was born at Sparsholt, Hampshire the eldest son of the

 Dragoon Guards.
 In 1877 he entered the staff college and also the Inner Temple.
 In 1878 he was sent out to South

-Africa, served in the Anglo-Zulu War and against Sikukuni.
+Africa, served in the Anglo-Zulu War and against the Pedi king Sikukuni.
 As chief staff officer under Sir George

-Pomeroy Colley during the Transvaal War he was present at Majuba (February 27, 1881), where he was made prisoner by a Boer
+Pomeroy Colley during the Transvaal War he was present at Majuba (February 27, 1881), where he was made prisoner

-he headed a brilliant advance upon Cairo, and took possession of the town and citadel.
-He was three times
+headed a brilliant advance upon Cairo, and took possession of the town and citadel.
+He was three times mentioned in

-He then joined the expedition for the relief of Khartoum, and in December, when news from Gordon decided Lord
+He then joined the expedition for the relief Gordon at Khartoum, and in December, Lord Wolseley decided to send a

-following morning.
-Leaving the wounded under guard, the column moved forward on the 18th through bushy country
+Leaving the wounded under guard, the column moved forward on the 18th through bushy country towards Metemma, 23

 He lingered for nearly a month, living long enough to hear of his promotion to the rank of major-general "for

-was buried near the wells of Jakdul.
+buried near the wells of Jakdul.
 In the telegram reporting his death Lord Wolseley summed up his character and career

 in the words: "No braver soldier or more brilliant leader of men ever wore the Queen's uniform."
-A
+A bronze cenotaph

 W. & D. Downey - Photographer